mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## Definitions

   * Proxy: This document uses proxy as synonym for the MASQUE Server or an HTTP proxy, depending on context.

   * Client: The endpoint initiating a MASQUE tunnel and IP relaying with the proxy.

   * Target host: A remote endpoint the client wishes to establish bi-directional communication with via tunnelling over the proxy.

-  * IP proxying: A proxy forwarding data to a target over an IP "connection".
+  * IP proxying: A proxy forwarding IP payloads to a target for an IP flow.
 Data is decapsulate at the proxy and amended by a IP header before forwarding to the target.
 Packet boundaries need to be preserved or signalled between the client and proxy.

   * IP flow: A flow of IP packets between two hosts as identified by their IP addresses, and where all the packets share some